 When interpreting the ABG results, one must first know the five major components of the ABG to be addressed: oxygen saturation (SaO2), partial pressure of oxygen (PaO2), acidity or alkalinity (pH), partial pressure of carbon dioxide (PaCO2), and bicarbonate ions concentration (HCO3).

-Alkalosis – elevation of the extracellular fluid pH caused by an fall in PCO2 or a rise in HCO3
+- Alkalosis – elevation of the extracellular fluid pH caused by a fall in PCO2 or a rise in HCO3

-Respiratory alkalosis – an elevation of the pH with a reduction in the arterial PCO2
+- Respiratory alkalosis – elevation of the pH with a reduction in the arterial PCO2

-The PaO2 evaluates the oxygen in plasma and has a normal range of 80-95 mm Hg.
+The PaO2 evaluates the oxygen in plasma and has an 80-95 mm Hg normal range.
 The PaO2 does not measure the amount of oxygen attached to the hemoglobin.
 SaO2 measures the amount of oxygen attached to the hemoglobin.
 The normal range is 95-99% and generally should be above 90%.

-HCO3 is regulated by the kidneys and evaluates the metabolic component.
-The normal range is 22-26 mEq/L. Below 22 mEq/L is considered to be acidosis and above 26 mEq/L is alkalosis.
+HCO3 (bicarbonate) is regulated by the kidneys and evaluates the metabolic component.
+The normal range is 22-26 mEq/L. Below 22 mEq/L is considered acidosis, and above 26 mEq/L is alkalosis.
 The body can adjust to the abnormalities in the HCO3 levels but not as quickly as it can to the abnormal PaCO2 levels.
-Several days could be required to make the necessary adjustments to bring the HCO3 levels to a normal range (Kaufman, 2015).
+Several days could be required to make the necessary adjustments to bring the HCO3 levels to a normal range (Byrd, 2018).

 |PaCO2||35-45 mm Hg|